Monopoly Pricing in Vertical Markets with Demand Uncertainty: Equilibrium analysis: supplier's optimal wholesale price

 The economic interpretation of the sufficiency conditions in part (b) of \Cref{thm:main} is immediate.
-By \eqref{eq:elasticity}, demand distributions with the DGMRD property are precisely distributions that exhibit increasing price elasticity of expected demand.
-By \cite{Le18}, Theorem 3.2, finiteness of the second moment is required to ensure that the expected demand will eventually become elastic, even in the case of unbounded support.
-In sum, part (b) characterizes demand distributions that model linear markets with monotone and eventually elastic expected demand in terms of their mathematical properties.
-These conditions are derived in a broad probabilistic context and apply to distributions that may neither be absolutely continuous (do not possess a density) nor have a connected support.
+By \eqref{eq:elasticity}, demand distributions with the DGMRD property are precisely distributions that exhibit \emph{increasing PEED} (IPEED property).
+In turn, finiteness of the second moment is required to ensure that the expected demand will eventually become elastic, even in the case of unbounded support, see \cite{Le18}, Theorem 3.2.
+Thus, part (b) characterizes in terms of their mathematical properties demand distributions that model linear markets with monotone and eventually elastic expected demand.
+These conditions apply to distributions that may neither be absolutely continuous (do not possess a density) nor have a connected support.

-\begin{remark} Strict monotonocity can be relaxed to weak monotonicity in the statement of \Cref{thm:main} without significant loss of generality.
+\begin{remark} In the statement of \Cref{thm:main}, strict monotonocity can be relaxed to weak monotonicity without significant loss of generality.
 This relies on the explicit characterization of distributions with MRD functions that contain linear segments which is given in Proposition 10 of \cite{Ha81}.
 Namely, $\m\(r\)=r$ on some interval $J=[a,b]\subseteq S$ if and only if $\F\(r\)r^2=\F\(a\)a^2$ for all $r\in J$.
 If $J$ is unbounded, this implies that $\alpha$ has the Pareto distribution on $J$ with scale parameter $2$.
 In this case, $\ex \alpha^2=\infty$, see \Cref{pareto}, which is precluded by the requirement that $\ex\alpha^2<\infty$.
 Hence, to replace strict by weak monotonicity -- but still retain equilibrium uniqueness -- it suffices to exclude distributions that contain intervals $J=[a,b]\subseteq S$ with $b<\infty$ in their support, for which $\F\(r\)r^2=\F\(a\)a^2$ for all $r\in J$. \end{remark}

 \begin{example}[Pareto distribution] The Pareto distribution is the unique distribution with constant GMRD and GFR functions over its support.
 Let $\alpha$ be Pareto distributed with pdf $f\(r\)=kL^kr^{-\(k+1\)}\mathbf{1}_{\{L\le r\}}$, and parameters $0<L$ and $k > 1$ (for $0<k\le 1$ we get $\ex\alpha=\infty$, which contradicts the basic assumptions of our model).
 To simplify, let $L=1$, so that $f\(r\)=k r^{-k-1}\mathbf{1}_{\{1 \leq r < \infty\}}$, $F\(r\) = \(1 - r^{-k}\)1_{\{1 \leq r < \infty\}}$, and $\ex\alpha=\frac{k}{k-1}$.
 The mean residual demand of $\alpha$ is given by $\m\(r\)=\frac{r}{k-1}+\frac{k}{k-1}\(1-r\)\mathbf 1_{\{0\le r<1\}}$ and, hence, is decreasing on $\left[0, 1\)$ and increasing on $\left[1, \infty\)$.
 However, the GMRD function $\e\(r\)=\m\(r\)/r$ is decreasing for $0<r<1$ and is constant thereafter, hence, $\alpha$ is DGMRD.
 Similarly, for $1\le r$ the failure (hazard) rate $\h\(r\)=kr^{-1}$ is decreasing, but the generalized failure rate $\g\(r\)=k$ is constant and, hence, $\alpha$ is IGFR.
 The payoff function of the supplier is